Trail YAML v2 Syntax¶

 The current .trail.yaml syntax uses generic keywords (prompts, tools, config) that don’t convey Trailblaze’s identity and create unnecessary nesting.
 Key pain points:

-prompts→recording→toolsis deeply nested for what’s conceptually “here’s a step and what was recorded.”configis generic and doesn’t communicate what this block represents in the Trailblaze mental model.verifyis a separate keyword fromstep, but verification is really just a type of step — the distinction is better expressed by the tools used (e.g.,assertVisibleBySelector).contextdoesn’t communicate that the value is injected into the LLM system prompt.- No support for pre-seeded variables — test data like emails, card numbers, and credentials must be hardcoded in step text or the
+prompts→recording→toolsis deeply nested for what’s conceptually “here’s an objective and the tools used to achieve it.”configis generic and doesn’t communicate what this block represents in the Trailblaze mental model.stepis ambiguous — it doesn’t communicate intent.
+A step could be “tapOnElement ref=e23” (mechanical) or “Tap the Sign In button” (intent).
+The keyword doesn’t nudge authors toward the durable, self-healing form.verifyis a separate keyword fromstep, but verification is really just a type of objective — the distinction is better expressed by the tools used (e.g.,assertVisibleBySelector).- Bare

 contextstring rather than declared as structured, referenceable values. - No test setup concept — setup steps (launch, sign in, navigate) are mixed in with test steps.
 There’s no checkpoint to replay when iterating, and no way to distinguish “couldn’t reach the starting point” from “test failed.”